conquistadorjd/react-04-router/README.md

-#react-01-boilerplate
+# react-01-boilerplate

-Check this boilerplat live at following address:
+This boilerplate is live at following address

 https://react-01-boilerplate.herokuapp.com/